yorkmuseumstrust/digital/docs/support/digital-or-razorblue.md

-# Should I contact YMT Digital or Razorblue?
+# Should I contact IT Support or Digital?
-For IT support, please contact Razorblue: [Support](support/)
+For IT Support, please contact Razorblue: [Support](support/)

-For digital projects, please contact Digital: digital@ymt.org.uk
+For Digital services within YMT, please contact Digital: digital@ymt.org.uk

 ### Argh, it's not working!
 - For immediate support with an IT issue, you will get help fastest by contacting Razorblue.